tamj0rd2/ai-trials-mk2/.github/instructions/tdd.instructions.md

 ### 2. Green Phase

-- **Write minimal code to pass the test** - never add code that isn't directly responsible for making the test pass
+- **Write minimal code to pass the test** - never add code that isn't directly responsible for making the test pass.
+Never add styling, or validation unless explicitly required by the story or implementation plan
 - **Document discovered edge cases** - if edge cases are discovered during implementation, document them in the relevant story for future consideration rather than implementing them immediately
 - **Keep scope focused** - resist the urge to handle scenarios not covered by the current test